bathtub/heartbreaking/heartbreaking.md

 Edit:
 **This is same point made (much more saliently and eloquently, and with the qualifications to do so) [by Steve Marquess](http://veridicalsystems.com/blog/secure-or-compliant-pick-one). _Required reading_.**

-_The FIPS module itself is not affected by the Heartbleed bug._
+_The OpenSSL FIPS module itself is not affected by the Heartbleed bug._

 ## I need to patch The Heartbleed Bug as of 9 A.M. yesterday.